attackgithub/GMaster-Server/README.md

 There will be different subscription plan tiers based on various target audiences so that Gmaster can be affordable for all target audiences, whether it be a single entreprenuer or large-scale enterprise company.
 Below are a refined list of these subscription plans and the various features they support.

 #### Beginner Plan ($9.95/month)
-This plan is for the very basic user who has a moderate email list (less than 500 emails) and wishes to send personalized email campaigns to their list via their Gmail account
+This plan is for the very basic user who wishes to send email campaigns to a moderate email list
 * Send unlimited emails (based on Gmail daily limits)
 * Contains Gmaster email signature